xRahul/xRahul.github.io/_posts/2017-02-11-decrypt-and-extract-your-whatsapp-database.markdown

 ---
 title: Decrypt and extract your whatsapp database
-description: Instructions on how to extract your whatsapp data from the stored encrypted backup
+description: Instructions on how to extract your WhatsApp data from the stored encrypted backup.
 tags: [data, social, hack]
 og_image: "posts/decrypt-and-extract-your-whatsapp-database/whatsapp-promo.jpg"
 ---